rhdtownsend/msg/docs/source/appendices/grid-tools/specint_to_specgrid.rst

    file; set to 'T' to allow duplicates.

-The manifest file is a simple text file that lists all the :fileref:`specint` files (one per line) that should be included in the grid.
+The manifest file is a simple text file that lists all the :f-schema:`specint` files (one per line) that should be included in the grid.
 The axes and the topology of the grid are automatically determined by the labels attached to each specint file.
 If two files have identical labels, then the one appearing later in the manifest